sw3nlab/Termux-Ollama-Openwebui/README.md

-# Termux-ollama-openwebui-big-AGI-oobabooga
+# Termux-doomsday-LLM
-Script to install and use ollama, open webui, big-AGI, fastsdcpu and oobabooga from termux *Added support for fastsdcpu, the first time generating an image will take some time because it needs to download the models, check the original repo to use different models https://github.com/rupeshs/fastsdcpu?tab=readme-ov-file#gguf-support
+Script to install and use ollama, open webui, big-AGI, fastsdcpu, llamacpp and oobabooga from termux

+*Added support for fastsdcpu, the first time generating an image will take some time because it needs to download the models, check the original repo to use different models https://github.com/rupeshs/fastsdcpu?tab=readme-ov-file#gguf-support

 ## Installation: